explorer436/springboot-proof-of-concepts/spring-rest-template/README.md

-An example showing how to consume a RESTful service using Spring RestTemplate.
+An example showing how to consume a simple GET endpoint of a RESTful service using Spring RestTemplate.